 GEM Report: U.S. Entrepreneurial Activity Returns to Historic High

 According to the latest Global Entrepreneurship Monitor (GEM) 2024–2025 United States Report, Total Entrepreneurial Activity (TEA) returned to the historic high of 19% reached two years earlier.
-This signals significant entrepreneurial dynamism across the U.S. TEA measures the percentage of adults actively engaged in starting or running a new business.
+This signals significant entrepreneurial dynamism across the United States.
+TEA measures the percentage of adults actively engaged in starting or running a new business.

 “This is a powerful indicator of the creativity and ambition of American entrepreneurs,” said Babson College Professor of Entrepreneurship Donna Kelley P’24, who has been leading the annual GEM U.S. study since 2011.
 “This year’s report reveals a broad cross-section of Americans starting businesses, including veterans and active-duty military, immigrants and Americans born abroad, and also demonstrating gender and racial/ethnic diversity.
 Collectively, these entrepreneurs contribute to job creation, innovation and global competitiveness for the United States.”